andj1210/KRF1TimingApp/README.md

 The server maintains per-driver sessions, buffers a history burst for late-joining engineers, and enforces a protocol version check — older clients are rejected.

 ### Privacy notice
-Appart from the generic messages for connection esablishment with auto generated password, a portion of the UDP telemetry of the game is transmitted to the relay server.
-Currently it uses unencrypted TCP protocol.
+Apart from the generic messages for connection establishment with auto-generated password, a portion of the UDP telemetry of the game is transmitted to the relay server.
+The connection is unencrypted by default; TLS encryption is available (see above).

 Usage at your discretion.